jakephelan1/CNN-From-Scratch/README.md

 ## Project Overview

-This project involves building a Convolutional Neural Network (CNN) from scratch using Python and popular deep learning libraries.
+This project involves building a Convolutional Neural Network (CNN) from scratch using Python.
 The aim is to demonstrate a comprehensive understanding of neural networks by implementing and training a CNN model to classify images.
 The project involves several complexities, including data preprocessing, model architecture design, training the model, and evaluating its performance.

 ## Project Structure